TRAINING & BREEDING QUALITY ROCKY MOUNTAIN HORSES

 From one of the very best farms of Canada, Bonnie View Farms, this mare is bred well top AND bottom.
 UNIQUE broodmare potential.
 Obi carries the champagne, agouti, silver, black and red genes!
 Jedi (sire) is by the infamous DOCK and a Barlow Chief/Johnson's Toby mare.
 Her Dam is Deja Vu sporting the well known Toco sam line and a rare "Mike" son of tobe.
 The champagne gene doesn't have many lines, she has the rarer "Lilac" line.

-Registered until we start her, Obi is super gregarious... thats an understatement.
+Obi is registered not yet under saddle and certified.
+However she gaits at liberty.
+Obi is super gregarious... thats an understatement.
 She is tolerant and loving with everything we ask her to do.
 What we like about her is a very large build, elegant head carriage, flashy movements and bold personality!
+She has been saddled one time and took it like a champ!

 She is 100% healthy.
 UTD on de-worming (4 times a year) and vaccinations (every year) as well as hoof trimming.
 She does not have bad habits trimming or standing tied.

 She has a great personality to prove herself as an advanced beginner horse, she shows extreme willingness to do what is asked.

 Consider this: If purchased, you could easily make your return on this excellent mare and earn PROFIT if you were to sell foals.
 She is so gentle and kind you can't go wrong with a mount such as Obi... truly a RARE find and you wouldn't easily find foundation lineage in Kentucky on the general market today.

 About my training: